Why Gareloch Cottage is the 'Perfect Wild Swimming' Staycation...

 Most important of course - wild swimmers are encouraged not to venture out alone and to know their limits.
 Enter gently, wear footwear and a brightly colour swimming cap.
 Make sure you have a pile of warm clothes and a flask after getting back on dry land.
 Wetsuits or at least some neoprene gloves are a good idea.

-Where can you go wild swimming near Gareloch Cottage?
+Where else can you go wild swimming near Gareloch Cottage?

 Loch Lomond